 There are four general ways to get involved in doing research with professors:

 2. A paid position.
 These positions are generally supported by a grant that a professor has obtained.
 The student would work directly on an aspect of the professor's research.
-If this is available, this a great way to gain experience and training to prepare you for an excellent Bio 490.
+If this is available, this a great way to gain experience and training to prepare you for an excellent Bio 390 or 490.

 3. A summer Hackman scholarship.
 These are summer research experiences working directly with professors.
 A majority of students do these between Junior and Senior years, though many are Hackman Scholars between Sophomore and Junior year.
 A summer as a Hackman often sets the stage for independent research.